 A little bird told me you were looking for a writer

-As a writer of the three C-s (copy, content, creative) with 3+ years of experience, I’ve dipped my feet in a variety of projects for a number of industries: tech, health, food, media.
-Below are some of the topics/projects I’ve written for.
+As a writer and content strategist with 3+ years of experience, I’ve dipped my feet in a variety of projects for a number of industries: tech, health, food, media.
+Below are some of the topics/projects I’ve worked on.

-Want a copy of my resume, serious work samples, or employer references?
+Want a copy of my resume, work samples, or employer references?
 Just say so!

 Writing is still as wildly fascinating and important to me as it was to my first-grade self.
 It’s still the most out-of-this-world thing, but now I love it openly, actively.